 .
 Net Framework is chosen because we want to create the web application service .We use the same programming constructs, such as methods, parameters, and user-defined complex types to work with Web services.
 The.NET Framework contains tools and infrastructure, which can be used to create Web service that can call any WWW consortium standards-compliant Web service.

-2.2.4 Javascript
+2.2.4 JavaScript

 Technology description